 We LOVE electronics.
 That’s why our mission is to provide awesome reviews to point you in the right direction when you’re making a purchasing decision.

 But let’s be honest, while we can all claim to be in full-on lust with our tech, it’s really a love-hate relationship, isn’t it?
 When it works, the sun shines a bit brighter and the birds chirp a little louder.
 But when docs don’t print, your steps don’t get counted, and emails gets jammed up in your outbox—it’s frustrating.

 At MonkeyFAQs, we test all our tech to give you an unbiased review on what we are loving or hating at the moment.
 See?
 We go both ways to help minimize the fallout of tech gone wrong.

-Of course, even on reviews for electronics we love the most, we can’t guarantee a problem-free product.
+Of course, even on reviews we love the most, we can’t guarantee a problem-free product.
 If we could, we’d be giving Elon Musk a run for his money.
 But know that we do test all the advertised features to give you nothing but straight talk and our insider tips we call MonkeyHACKs.

 How Do We Select Products?

 We’re kind of addicted to reviews, so we select products by reading other great review sites and customer reviews.
 Really, we search any source that provides information.
 Most of the products we purchase are ones we plan on using ourselves—not just review.

 We Buy Our Own Tech